b3ross/dotenvi/README.md

 # dotenvi
-A simple library for generating dotenv files
+A library for generating dotenv files

 ## Motivation
-Dotenv is a library for adding configuration to your node application.
+The library `dotenv` is a simple, convenient mechanism to add configuration to your node application.
 With simplicity, however, comes drawbacks.
-Dotenvi is a library for attempting to address those drawbacks.
+Dotenvi (pronounced "dotenvee") attempts to address those drawbacks.

 Dotenvi defines all configuration at the root of your package in a yaml file called `env.yml`.

-References to other variable definitions are done in a format inspired by [serverless](https://github.com/serverless/serverless).
+Use dotenvi as an initial step in your CI processes to lay down the configuration for your application, or to ready an application for deployment to a particular stage.

 ## Installation